Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * The image represents the LSTM model implemented with the Chatterbot tool.
 ![lstm](https://user-images.githubusercontent.com/31509775/32928662-1654f376-cb21-11e7-9464-0a1ebd1df5c9.png)

-The GAN model used to created "originals" motion sequences, in fact is a joint work of two neural networks, the first of them create new data, using deconvolutional layers, from a ramdon numerics value, and the second compare this data with the original, data presented by the user in the training, to decide which is real and which is fake; using convolutional layers.
+The GAN model used to created "originals" motion sequences, in fact is a joint work of two neural networks, the first of them create new data, using deconvolutional layers, from a random numerics value, and the second compare this data with the original, data presented by the user in the training, to decide which is real and which is fake; using convolutional layers.
 Epoch by epoch the first neural network goes increasing the perform of the data created with the feedback of the second network.

 * The image represents the first neural model structure used in the GAN model.
 ![generative model7](https://user-images.githubusercontent.com/31509775/32303654-e7969c1e-bf37-11e7-83f8-d0871afc6ae4.PNG)